-BOI's Long-Term IDR, Derivative Counterparty Rating (DCR) and long-term senior debt are one notch above the bank's VR to reflect the protection of BOI's senior third-party creditors by resolution funds that are ultimately raised by BOIG, channelled to BOI, and designed to protect the operating company's external senior creditors in a group failure.
+BOI's Long-Term IDR, DCR and long-term senior debt rating are one notch above the bank's VR to reflect the protection of BOI's senior third-party creditors by resolution funds that are ultimately raised by BOIG, channelled to BOI, and designed to protect the operating company's external senior creditors in the event of a group failure.
 The buffers of junior and holding-company senior debt are built to comply with MREL.
-BOI'S DCR is aligned with the bank's Long-Term IDR because, under Irish legislation, derivative counterparties have no preferential status over other senior obligations in a resolution.
+BOI's DCR is aligned with the bank's Long-Term IDR because under Irish legislation, derivative counterparties have no preferential status over other senior obligations in a resolution.